 h = (1 - z) * n + z * h_prev # new hidden state

 In practice, use concatenated weight matrices.
 Weight W_ih is (3*H, input_size) and W_hh is (3*H, H).
-The 3 gate components are [r, z, n] in order.
+The 3 gate components are [r, z, n] in order, so the first H rows of each weight/bias correspond to the reset gate, the next H to the update gate, and the last H to the candidate.

-For the candidate n, the reset gate is applied to the hidden-to-hidden contribution only:
+Follow the PyTorch GRUCell convention: for the candidate n, the reset gate is applied to the hidden-to-hidden pre-activation only (not to the input-to-hidden term).

 Signature: def gru_cell(x, h_prev, W_ih, W_hh, b_ih, b_hh)